Asomeones222/WiiLM/README.md

 ## Finally
-The code is kinda messy but dw ur smart and will manage Happy wii hacking!
+The code is kinda messy but dw ur smart and will manage.

+Happy wii hacking!